DLGAP1

 Disks large-associated protein 1 (DAP-1), also known as guanylate kinase-associated protein (GKAP), is a protein that in humans is encoded by the DLGAP1 gene.
 DAP-1 is known to be highly enriched in synaptosomal preparations of the brain, and present in the post-synaptic density.

 Function

 This gene encodes the protein called guanylate kinase-associated protein (GKAP).
-GKAP binds to the SHANK and PSD-95 proteins, facilitating the assembly of the post-synaptic density of neurons.
+GKAP binds to the SHANK2 and PSD-95 proteins, facilitating the assembly of the post-synaptic density of neurons.
 Dlgap1 has five 14-amino-acid repeats and three Pro-rich portions.

 Interactions

 DLGAP1 has been shown to interact with: